97-cosmin/Playwright_Projects/README.md

 📍 Location in Code: playwright.config.ts → reporter: 'html'

         reporter: 'html',

-## Test Reports Backup
+## 🗂️ Test Reports Backup

-I have created a backup of all the reports for the tests I have run.
+I have made a backup of all the reports for the tests I have run.
 You can find the backup reports in the following directory:

 [BackUp Reports](https://github.com/97-cosmin/Playwright_Projects/tree/main/BackUp_Reports)

 These reports include detailed results from each test execution and can be referenced for review or debugging purposes.

+🔒 **All reports are securely backed up and easily accessible!**

 ## **9. Cross-Browser Testing** ✅
 The tests are configured to run on multiple browsers to ensure compatibility.
 The following browsers are included in the Playwright configuration (playwright.config.ts):